 To entice foreign investors, Vietnam has permitted 100% foreign ownership of FDIs.
 (3)

 Malaysia has a strong export-oriented industrial base and a high GDP per capita, making it one of the most sophisticated economies in Southeast Asia.
-The country, according to the World Bank, has one of the world’s most open economies, with a trade-to-GDP ratio of over 130% since 2010.
+The country, according to the World Bank, has one of the world’s most open economies, with a trade-to-GDP ratio of over 116.50%% in 2020.
 Openness to trade and investment has aided in the creation of jobs and income growth.
 (4)

 The Philippines’ economy has remained robust and resilient throughout the years, making it one of the region’s fastest-growing economies.
 Several businesses, including finance and insurance, public administration and defense, and agriculture, remained untouched by the COVID-19 pandemic in 2020 and continued to thrive until 2021 (5).